 - Never stop learning

-I hope this content helps you (if you’ve managed to get this far – well done and I thank you) in your own journey and provides some motivation to those of you who want to make a change to get out there and do it.
+I hope this content helps you (if you’ve managed to get this far – well done and I thank you) in your own journey.

 If you like my writing and think “Hey, I’d like to hear more of what this guy has to say” then you’re in luck.